-The Aruba SD-Branch solution supports deploying a hardware VPNC as headend gateway in the customer's data center or a virtualized instance of a headend gateway in customer's public cloud infrastructure.
+The Aruba SD-Branch solution deploys a hardware VPNC as the headend gateway in the customer's data center or a virtual gateway in your public cloud infrastructure.
 The virtualized instance of Aruba Gateway is referred to as Virtual Gateway.

-Virtual Gateways allow customers to bring their public cloud infrastructure to the SD-WAN Software-Defined Wide Area Network.
-SD-WAN is an application for applying SDN technology to WAN connections that connect enterprise networks across disparate geographical locations. fabric and facilitate connectivity between branches and the public cloud.
+Virtual Gateways bring your public cloud infrastructure on the SD-WAN Software-Defined Wide Area Network.
+SD-WAN is an application for applying SDN technology to WAN connections that connect enterprise networks across disparate geographical locations. fabric to facilitate the connectivity between the branches and the public cloud.

-The inclusion of Virtual Gateways in the Aruba SD-WAN Wide Area Network.
-WAN is a telecommunications network or computer network that extends over a large geographical distance. architecture offers the following benefits:
+Virtual Gateways in the Aruba SD-WAN Wide Area Network.
+WAN is a telecommunications network or computer network that extends over a large geographical distance. architecture offer the following benefits:

-- Ability to directly connect a branch to cloud instances and thereby improving access to the instances hosted on a public cloud infrastructure.
+- Direct connection from branch to cloud instances which improves the access to the instances hosted on a public cloud infrastructure.

-- Resilient connectivity from the cloud by utilizing multiple transport links; for example, the link between an Internet Gateway and Virtual Gateway.
+- Resilient connectivity from the cloud using multiple transport links; for example, the link between an Internet Gateway and Virtual Gateway.

 To enable Virtual Gateway support on your SD-Branch, please contact your Aruba Sales Specialist.

 To deploy Aruba Virtual Gateways, you must have administrator credentials.